lliendo/Radar/docs/internals.rst

 3. Finally threads are launched.

-After all threads are successfully launched client and server break away and start performing completly different tasks.
+After all threads are successfully launched client and server break away and start performing completely different tasks.

 Operational overview